New Road, Worcester

-New Road is a cricket ground in the English city of Worcester.
-It has been the home ground of Worcestershire County Cricket Club since 1896.
-Since October 2017 the ground has been known for sponsorship purposes as Blackfinch New Road following a five-year sponsorship arrangement with Blackfinch Investments.
+Visit Worcestershire New Road is a cricket ground in the English city of Worcester.
+The home of Worcestershire County Cricket Club since 1896, it has been rated as one of the world's most beautiful cricket grounds.

 Overview

 The ground is situated in central Worcester, on the west bank of the River Severn, overlooked by Worcester Cathedral on the opposite bank.
 Immediately to the northwest is a road called New Road, part of the A44, hence the name.
 To the northwest is Cripplegate Park.